 Professor Ahadzie holds a Bachelor of Science in Building Technology at Kwame Nkrumah University of Science and Technology, Kumasi, Ghana.
 He furthered his education at University of Manchester Institute of Science and Technology (UMIST), UK for his MSc in Construction Project Management and then PhD in Construction and Project Management from the University of Wolverhampton, UK.
+He also earned a University Teaching Certificate from the University of Hong Kong.
 He is a member of the Ghana Institute of Construction and a chartered member of the Chartered Institute of Housing, UK.
-He is the immediate past Board Chairman of the KNUST Senior High School and provided leadership in transforming the School from a day School to a fully-fledged Boarding School and also raising the standard to a top class co-educational institution in Ghana.
+In addition to his broad experience in academic education at the tertiary level, he is also been a governning board member of St Stephen's Church of England Primary School in Wolverhampton, UK and a immediate past Board Chairman of the KNUST Senior High School, Ghana.
+At KNUST Senior High School, he provided leadership in transforming the School from a day School to a fully-fledged Boarding School and also raising the standard to a top class co-educational institution in Ghana.